 Our research study presents an innovative solution to economic inequality and recidivism by providing a guaranteed income of 500 USD per month for 18 months for 30 previously incarcerated individuals in West Garfield Park.
 There will be no work requirements or restrictions on how the money can be spent.
 We only ask participants to provide regular self-reported updates on the variables we're tracking.

-To keep the selection process fair and maintain scientific integrity, we designed a randomized control study.
-We will randomly select 30 individuals from the pool of eligible applicants to receive the guaranteed income.
-60 individuals from the same pool will also be randomly selected to participate solely in data collection activities as members of our control group.
+To keep the selection process fair and maintain scientific integrity, we will randomly select 30 individuals from the pool of eligible applicants to receive the guaranteed income.
+These individuals will be asked to complete short surveys every month, as well as a few interviews throughout the program.

 We recognize that guaranteed income is not a universal remedy for centuries of oppression, criminalization, and neglect. $500 a month won't solve the pervasiveness of systemic racism.
 However, we believe a guaranteed income can humanize poverty, reduce recidivism, and ultimately build a stronger and safer community in Garfield Park.